 The bin system is an analog system useful in physical production environments.
 In a simple two-bin system, identical bins are filled with an equal number of parts.
 When the first bin is emptied, it’s sent to be refilled.

 Supplies from the second bin are used, and the first bin is refilled before the second is emptied, preventing shortages of materials and interruptions in production.

 2. Card system

-In any Kanban System, the cards themselves are sometimes called kanbans, which can lead to a bit of confusion if you’re not aware of how the word is being used.
+In any Kanban system, the cards themselves are sometimes called kanban cards, which can lead to a bit of confusion if you’re not aware of how the word is being used.
 For the sake of clarity, we’ll just use Kanban for the system and card for the physical (or digital) cards in this post.

 Though most Kanban Systems utilize cards in some way, the card system is a specific subset of Kanban Systems.
 In this method, cards are made to represent each item that needs to be produced or a task that needs to be accomplished.
 In an analog environment, the cards, which contain key production information, are placed at the beginning of the production line when the item is needed, signaling production to begin.

 The card accompanies the product through the production process and remains with it until the item is shipped, purchased, consumed, whatever the case may be.
 At this point, the card is returned to the beginning of the production line, signaling the process to begin again.

 In a digital workspace, the cards usually represent tasks to be accomplished or single items that are part of a larger project.
 Things like “write questions for user survey” or “create a blog post from survey results”.